jaconstantin/CardGames/README.md

 # CardGames
 C++ card games developed with MSVC

 Hi guys, this repository is dedicated for developing various card games using Microsoft Visual Studio.
 I am uploading only the source files for now to save space.
 My goal is to publish these apps once they are release stage.
-As of now, there is only one game in the repository generically named CardGame1.cpp.
+As of now, there are two games in the repository.
+I will be shooting to add graphics, AI, and possibly multi player modes through the network in the future.

 -----------------------
 CardGame1